m50d/paperdoll/README.md

  * Use of type members vs. type parameters is arguably inconsistent in places, as is general style.
  In some cases this is deliberate pragmatism so as to ensure that the types can be used in practice;
  in others I couldn't get type inference to work correctly with a more natural representation.
+ * Compilation time is really awful, particularly in the case of errors.
  * There are no performance tests.
 I don't have time to do these, but would welcome contributions.
  * There is no automatic binary compatibility checking in the build.
 MiMA seems to only support SBT, not maven.
  I find the maintainability advantages of maven compelling and will not accept patches to convert to SBT,